Growing Gooseberries and Other Ribes

 Sell your berries and value-added products to individuals, produce markets, restaurants, breweries, and more.

-Growing gooseberries, currents, and jostaberries is easy to make money on by selling to a local restaurant or making value-added products like jam.
+Growing gooseberries, growing currents, and cultivating jostaberries may be an easy to make money by selling to a local restaurant or making value-added products like jam.

 For many years, I had a small backyard farm and nursery on about 1/3 acre.
 I was easily able to manage this with my full-time job, and I supplemented that income by earning, on average, $20,000 per year from berries and plants (after the plants were mature).
 A major part of my plantings were Ribes, a genus of plants that includes gooseberry, currant, and jostaberry.
 While results may vary, Ribes are easy to grow and are a great niche crop for the backyard farm.